kaycet/twitch-stream-swapper/README.md

 ## Features

 ### Core Features
-- **Priority-based Stream Rotation**: Drag-and-drop interface to prioritize your favorite streamers
+- **Priority-based Stream Rotation**: Drag-and-drop interface to prioritize your favorite streamers with smooth visual feedback
+- **Enhanced Drag-and-Drop**: Visual ghost preview, drop zone highlighting, and smooth animations for intuitive reordering
 - **Auto-Switching**: Automatically redirects to the highest priority live stream
 - **Category Fallback**: When no streams in your list are live, shows a random stream from a selected category
 - **Real-time Status**: Live/offline indicators for all streams in your list